 EngageWhiz provides a variety and ever expanding array of accessibility settings.
 For instance, you can set your device to vibrate when something occurs in a class (e.g. attendance is being taken).

-Other options include using a dark theme, or switching the font to one more readable for those with dyslexia, increasing the contrast, changing word/line spacing, brightness, reducing animations, and more.
+Other options include using a dark theme, inverting colors, switching the font to one more readable for those with dyslexia, increasing the contrast, changing word/line spacing, brightness, reducing animations, and more.

 Students can mark any accessibility requirements or notes they may have (e.g. a vision impairment).

 Professors can easily view any students with accessibility needs, and even be reminded that there are students with accessibility needs in the course when creating a question that may require viewing a photo or that has other accessibility concerns.